norskvideo/norsk-studio/workspaces/alpha/README.md

 ALPHA
 ===

-This is the bome of components that *should not be used in production*.
+This is the home of components that *should not be used in production*.

 They are either non-operational or here to serve as a good starting point into making a real version of whatever the component does in its happy path.